mbovijn/BTPog/README.md

 - Ping: percentiles on the ping of a player.
 - SpawnCount: the amount of times a player has spawned before the cap.
 If the count is 1, it could mean that the player used a reconnect bug to have a faster cap time.
 - HWID: ACE hardware ID.
 If ACE isn't installed on the server this value will be left empty.
+- CustomID: if the `IdPropertyToLog` field is configured in BTPog.ini, then the value associated with the propery will be logged.
+For example, if you wish to log the ACE HWID, then `ACEReplicationInfo.hwHash` would have to be provided. `ACEReplicationInfo` is the class name, and `hwHash` is a property in that class.
+All that's required is that the actor instance has the Owner field set to the PlayerPawn in question.

 These statistics are interesting if you want to analyze whether a player cheated.
+You could also use this data to keep track of player caps.

 ## BTStopwatch Module
 Are you sometimes not sure which particular set of moves is faster in order to pass a certain obstacle?
 Just set a !cp before the obstacle, and a stopwatch after the obstacle.
 Once you touch the invisible stopwatch, the time it took to reach the stopwatch will appear on screen.